 The pandemic has showed us that being sharp and flexible is critical to ensure business continuity.
 Many organizations still operate under a hierarchical model where accountability is hidden under the many layers of complexity and decision-making processes are often unnecessarily long.
 Flatter organizations allow for a faster, more responsive, and more agile problem solving.

 We see more organizations start experimenting with other structures, such as helix model, networks of teams, or matrix management.
 There are three actions that you can carry out to help you organize for the future:

-- Reduce layers and complexity for efficiency
+Reduce layers and complexity for efficiency

-An organizational structure that is simple

-and straightforward leads to more effective

-decision-making.
-Furthermore, when there are

-less layers and bureaucracy between the top and low-level management, it enables everyone

-to quickly tackle problems from the get-go

-without having to go through a painstaking

-process.
-Move beyond the hierarchy of bosses

-to networks of teams and collaborators.

-- Give employees a sense of ownership

-When people feel disengaged from their job,

-they will not think their job is fulfilling-and

-when they start feeling that way, there is a

-danger of less productivity and lower mental

-health.
-Let your people own their work and

-hold them accountable for their tasks.
-It will
+Give employees a sense of ownership When people feel disengaged from their job, they will not think their job is fulfilling-and when they start feeling that way, there is a danger of less productivity and lower mental health.
+Let your people own their work and hold them accountable for their tasks.

-incite internal motivation and give them a
+It will incite internal motivation and give them a sense

-sense of fulfillment.